MegaManSec/JoshuaHu/_posts/2026-03-04-firefox-making-right-click-not-suck.md

 * `extensions.formautofill.addresses.enabled` -- Disables address autofill and the associated menu/button that sometimes appears in forms.
 * `extensions.formautofill.creditCards.enabled` -- Disables credit card/payment method autofill and removes the associated menu/button that sometimes appears in forms.
 * `widget.macos.native-context-menus` -- Turns off native macOS context menus so Firefox uses its own menus.
 This removes the "Services" button.
-* `print.enabled` -- Completely disables Firefox' printing UI and capabilities, which also removes the "Print" and "Print Selection..." buttons (why does this menu have `...` after "Print Selection"?
-The world will, of course, never know.)
+* `print.enabled` -- Completely disables Firefox' printing UI and capabilities, which also removes the "Print" and "Print Selection..." buttons.

 How do we look now?